Issuance and Trading of Government and ...

-A bond indenture is a legal contract that outlines the bond issuer’s obligations and bondholders’ rights.
-It is also known as a trust deed, and in regions like the United States and Canada, it’s often referred to as the bond indenture.
+A bond indenture is a legal contract that outlines the obligations of the bond issuer and the rights of the bondholders.
+It’s often referred to as the bond indenture.
 This contract lays the groundwork for all subsequent transactions between the bondholder and the issuer.
 Beyond defining the issuer’s obligations and restrictions, the bond indenture also details the bond’s features.
 It pinpoints the issuer’s sources of repayment, commitments made to bondholders, and provisions that enhance the issuer’s capacity to fulfill its debt obligations in full.

 Repayment sources for bonds differ based on the issuer.
 National governments often leverage their sovereign right to tax economic activities.
 In contrast, local or regional governments might derive repayment funds from taxation or fees associated with infrastructure projects.
 Corporate bond investors predominantly depend on the firm’s operating cash flows.
 Meanwhile, Asset-backed securities (ABS) are anchored in the cash flows generated from a collection of loans or receivables held by a designated special-purpose issuer.